dendenxu/fast-gaussian-rasterization/readme.md

 And you're good to go.

 Note that the second output of the `GaussianRasterizer` is not radii anymore (since we're not gonna use it for backward), but the alpha values of the rendered image instead.
+And the alpha channel content seems to be bugged for now, will debug.

+- [ ] TODO: Debug alpha channel

 It's also recommended to pass in a CPU tensor in the GaussianRasterizationSettings to avoid explicit synchronizations for even better performance.